vvscode/docs/docs/tutorials/net/building-an-ios-client-for-number-verification-part-2.md

 >
 > To verify numbers even easier, check out our [Verification SDK](https://www.sinch.com/products/verification/sms/)

-In `Part 1 of this tutorial <building-a-c-authentication-system-with-net>`, we created some server-side code to generate codes that are sent by [our SMS API](https://www.sinch.com/products/messaging/sms/) to a phone number.
+In [Part 1 of this tutorial](doc:building-a-c-authentication-system-with-net), we created some server-side code to generate codes that are sent by [our SMS API](https://www.sinch.com/products/messaging/sms/) to a phone number.
 In Part 2, we will implement the number verification system for a mobile device.
-Then, in `Part 3 <build-two-factor-authentication-system-pt-3>`, we will add the two-factor authentication system to the iOS client and a website.
+Then, in [Part 3](doc:build-two-factor-authentication-system-pt-3), we will add the two-factor authentication system to the iOS client and a website.
 This tutorial will take about 30 minutes to complete.

 ## Prerequisites

-> 1. Complete `Part 1 <building-a-c-authentication-system-with-net>` of this tutorial, or [download the repo](https://github.com/sinch/net-two-factor-auth)
+> 1. Complete [Part 1](doc:building-a-c-authentication-system-with-net) of this tutorial, or [download the repo](https://github.com/sinch/net-two-factor-auth)
 > 2. Versed in iOS development
 > 3. Xcode 6